booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

 * This is a terrible abuse of the DRY principle
     * DRY says there should be one place to look for any piece of info
     * But it doesn't mean to put related things in different places
-* True madness to have to look in 2 places for all details about a model
+* Have to look in 2 places for all details about a model
     * This is a case of too much magic for me
     * Work-arounds like model-annotations help
         * I also use an Atom package to toggle showing a model's attributes from the schema
             * But it's currently broken
 * Attributes API actually debuted in Rails 4.2, but was not publicized
-* I had also released a couple gems to define attributes in AR models
+* I had also released a couple gems to define attributes in Active Record models
     * Virtus-ActiveRecord
     * ActiveRecord-AttributeDeclarations